Vitamin B6 food belongs in the anti-frailty group of four.

-You cannot enjoy sparkling well-being without plenty of vitamin B6 food; researchers are suggesting we are needing far more than we are getting.
+You cannot enjoy sparkling well-being without plenty of vitamin B6 food; researchers are suggesting we need far more than we are actually getting.

-Interesting research on the development of frailty found that taking your vitamins in supplements did little to halt the relentless premature progress of old age[1].
-Rather we should get them from our food.
+in supplements did little to halt the relentless premature progress of aging[1].
+Rather we should get these micronutrients from our food; B6 may be the exception.

 Vitamin B6 is found in six different forms.
-They all have the prefix "pyridox" in them.
+Each of them has the prefix "pyridox" in its name.

 Pyridoxine is probably the best recognised form.

-The most active derivative, found mainly in muscle, is PLP or pyridoxal 5-phosphate; it plays a vital role in over 100 enzyme reactions in the body that would be inhibited by a deficiency of vitamin B6 food.
+The most active derivative, found mainly in muscle, is PLP or pyridoxal 5-phosphate.
+It plays an essential role in over 100 enzyme reactions in the body that would certainly be inhibited by a deficiency of vitamin B6 food.

-Many of them have to do with the management of glucose in cells, and the synthesis of neurotransmitters like dopamine from amino-acids; so clearly it has a very important role to play in diabetes and the degenerative conditions like Parkinson's disease.
+Many of them have to do with the management of glucose in the cells; and the synthesis of neurotransmitters like dopamine from protein.
+So clearly it has a very important role to play in diabetes and the degenerative conditions like Parkinson's disease.

-Dopamine is produced in the body in two places; a nucleus in the brain called the Substantia Nigra and the cells lining the colon of what is sometimes called the happy tum.
-That's one that has a full complement of friendly bugs; and plenty of dietary fibre to keep them satisfied.
+Dopamine is produced in the body in two places; a nucleus in the brain called the Substantia Nigra and the cells lining the colon; but only if it's a happy tum.
+That is one that has a full complement of friendly bugs; and plenty of dietary fibre to keep them satisfied.

-Haemoglobin in the blood enables the body to carry oxygen from the lungs to the tissues; it is made up of two parts.
+Haemoglobin in the blood carries oxygen from the lungs to the tissues; it is made up of two parts.

-And secondly in enabling haemoglobin to bind to oxygen in the lungs and releasing it in the tissues of the body.
+And secondly in enabling haemoglobin to bind oxygen in the lungs and release it in the tissues of the body.

-A deficiency causes a vitamin-B6 anaemia and is clearly central to the development of frailty in the older person.
+A deficiency causes a vitamin-B6 anaemia which is clearly central to the development of frailty in the older person.

-This neurotransmitter is essential in many pathways, in the brain where a deficiency causes Parkinson's disease, and in the colon where it stimulates the muscles facilitating normal contractions of the gut.
+This neurotransmitter is essential in many pathways; in the brain where a deficiency causes Parkinson's disease.
+And also in the colon where it stimulates the muscles facilitating normal contractions of the gut.

-It comes as no surprise thus that researchers reporting in BMC Geriatrics[3] state that there is an association between low vitamin B6 food intake and Irritable Bowel Syndrome.
+It comes as no surprise thus that researchers reporting in BMC Geriatrics[3] state that there is an association between low vitamin B6 food intake and Irritable Bowel Syndrome; and constipation.

-Vitamin B6 acts as an essential coenzyme in the synthesis of another important neurotransmitter, serotonin.
-It has many functions, notably a mood-stabiliser and in normal bone formation.
+Vitamin B6 acts as an essential coenzyme in the synthesis of another important neurotransmitter called serotonin.
+It has many functions; notably as a mood-stabiliser and in normal bone formation.

-In fact B6 is necessary for protein metabolism, the breakdown of virtually all amino acids.
+In fact B6 is necessary for amino acid metabolism; the breakdown of virtually all protein.

-A B6 deficiency contributes to the development of dystonias, constipation and depression; and osteoporosis, clearly significant in the progress of frailty.
+A B6 deficiency contributes to the development of dystonias, constipation and depression; and osteoporosis, clearly significant in the progression of frailty.

 Worse is that the Parkinsonian medication interferes with B6 metabolism.

-Chronic inflammation means inter alia cardiovascular problems, muscle and joint pain; all contributors to the development of frailty.
+Chronic inflammation means inter alia cardiovascular problems, muscle and joint pains; all contributors to the development of frailty.

-The stabilisation of blood sugar is not only from carbohydrate metabolism, but also from amino acids (known as gluconeogenesis) and fats.
+The stabilisation of blood sugar is not only from carbohydrate metabolism; but also from the break down of amino acids and fats, known as gluconeogenesis.

-It is here that B6 plays a vital role in glucose metabolism, helping to prevent low levels of blood sugar, or hypoglycemia.
+It is here that B6 plays a vital role in glucose metabolism, helping to prevent low levels of blood sugar; known as hypoglycemia.

-It is also an essential cofactor[2] in the breaking down of glycogen in the tissues.
+It is also an essential cofactor[2] in the break down of glycogen in muscle tissues and the liver.

-This is known as glycogenolysis to release glucose for use in the muscles.
+This is known as glycogenolysis to release glucose for use during movement.

-Vitamin B6 food along with three other vitamins help prevent us becoming feeble long before our time.
+Vitamin B6 food along with three other important micronutrients helps to prevent us from becoming feeble long before our time.

-To be effective this vitamin B6 must be obtained from your food, and many people show signs of low levels in the blood despite taking tablets.
+To be effective this vitamin B6 must be obtained from our food; but many people show signs of low levels in the blood despite taking tablets.
 The richest sources are:

 Other good sources are:

-A narrow diet deficient in protein from legumes, chicken and meat is the greatest of the B6 enemies; fish too, of course.
-Add to that minimal fruit, greens, and nuts and one is almost certain to become prematurely frail.
+A narrow diet deficient in the protein from legumes, chicken or meat is the greatest of the B6 enemies; fish too, of course.
+If we add to that minimal fruit, greens and nuts then one is almost certain to become prematurely frail.

 Vegans have to be more careful.